grounded guidance

-I hold space for people to journey home to self and mother earth through feeling, rest, and connection.
+I’m Hannah, and I hold space for people to awaken to their soul’s purpose through feeling, rest, and connection.

 I hold a Masters in Social Work degree from Columbia University and an Advanced Ecotherapy Certificate from Pacifica Graduate Institute.
 I am also a Yoga Nidra teacher, chef, and former educator.
 Regardless of what hat I’m wearing, my roots are planted in the world of spiritual ecology, having completed several courses through Emergence Magazine.